Joseph Kabila: Guerrilla and army years (1996–2001)

-First presidential term
+Peace talks and transitional government (2001–2006)

-Kabila rose to the presidency on 26 January 2001 after the assassination of Laurent-Désiré Kabila, becoming the world's first head of government born in the 1970s.
-Aged 29, he was considered young and inexperienced.
+Joseph Kabila rose to the presidency on 26 January 2001 after the assassination of Laurent-Désiré Kabila, becoming the world's first head of government born in the 1970s.
+Aged 29, he was considered young and inexperienced, and reportedly did not want to become the president, but was the only candidate that his father's advisers could agree on.
+In his inauguration speech, Joseph Kabila spoke about the need to "restore peace and national communion," restart the negotiations that stalled under his predecessor, return to democracy, and to liberalize the economy.

 He subsequently attempted to end the ongoing civil war by negotiating peace agreements with rebel groups backed by Rwanda and Uganda, the same regional armies who had brought Laurent-Désiré Kabila's rebel group to power three years before.
-The 2002 peace agreement signed at the Inter-Congolese Dialogue in Sun City, South Africa, which nominally ended the Second Congo War, maintained Joseph Kabila as President and head of state of the Congo.
-An interim administration was set up under him, including the leaders of the country's two main rebel groups as vice-presidents (two other vice-presidents were representatives of the civilian opposition and government supporters respectively).
+The process began in 2001 and continued despite difficulties during the talks, including the resumption of fighting.
+Under international pressure from South African president Thabo Mbeki and UN special envoy Moustapha Niasse, the final peace settlement was based on the 2002 agreement signed at the Inter-Congolese Dialogue in Sun City, South Africa, which nominally ended the Second Congo War.
+It maintained Joseph Kabila as the president and head of state of the DRC.
+A transitional government was set up under him, including the leaders of the country's two main rebel groups, the MLC and RCD–Goma, as vice-presidents.
+The two other vice-presidents were representatives of the civilian opposition and the government respectively.
+It also set up the basis for the legislature and the armed forces, and elections were to be held within two years, which could be extended by six months.

+The implementation of the peace agreement took place with international monitoring, including with the presence of the largest United Nations peacekeeping mission in its history.
+The first cabinet was set up in June 2003, followed by the National Assembly and the Senate in the next month.
+The Independent Electoral Commission (CEI) was created in 2004, and also that year the Nationality Act was passed to address previous disputes regarding the issue.
+The parliament began working on the constitution in February 2005, and passed a draft in May 2005, in the presence of both Kabila and Thabo Mbeki.
+It created an independent judiciary and a semi-presidential system where a prime minister is appointed by the president but must have the support of the parliamentary majority.